konfig-dev/sportmonks-sdks/csharp/docs/SportApi.md

 <a name="newsallprematch"></a>
 # **NewsAllPreMatch**
-> SportNewsAllPreMatchResponse NewsAllPreMatch (string version, string sport)
+> SportNewsAllPreMatchResponse NewsAllPreMatch (string version = null, string sport = null)

 All Pre-match